lhmngwy/KP-Liberation-APR-LH/README.md

     - If there's less than 4 enemies nearby you can respawn without penalty.
 - Added tents and landing craft as mobile respawn points (See recommended add-ons).
 - Civilians will spawn in player sectors.
-- Improved civilian waypoints, they will move around the general area and between buildings.
+- Improved civilian in-location waypoints, they will move around the general area and between buildings.
 They will also go indoors at night or during rain.
-- Improved civilian vehicle patrols, you should see fewer stuck civilian vehicles and pile ups.

 Integrated from others: